 Our preferred approach, however, is to work with vendors whenever possible to address and resolve issues identified during audits of their facilities because the reality is that improving working conditions in factories in underdeveloped countries is an ongoing effort.
 TJX, like other retailers, is facing this challenge.
 Our goal, when possible and reasonable, is continuous improvement of conditions at factories.
 This is preferable to ceasing business with these factories and gives us the ability to influence positive change.
 We believe that this "continuous improvement" model is in the best interest of the workers in the facilities from which we source goods.

 Integral to the success of our compliance program is ongoing involvement and partnerships between TJX, UL, Intertek, Omega, our buying agents and vendors to address shortcomings identified in audits and to work toward improvement.

-The driving tenet of TJX's Vendor Code of Conduct and our social compliance program is continuous improvement.
-While we expect each of our vendors and agents to adhere to the expectations set forth in our Vendor Code of Conduct, we also work with vendors responsible for producing product specifically for us to build corrective action plans when necessary, and, of equal importance, to encourage them to make continuous improvements throughout their operations.
-In order to advance these objectives, we do more than simply audit suppliers to test compliance; we also provide education and training to our agents, vendors and factory management, so that they understand our expectations and can develop meaningful processes to meet and exceed these expectations.
+The driving tenet of TJX’s Vendor Code of Conduct and our social compliance program is continuous improvement.
+While we expect each of our vendors and agents to adhere to the expectations set forth in our Vendor Code of Conduct, we also encourage them to make improvements throughout their operations.
+To advance these objectives, we do more than simply audit suppliers to test compliance; we also provide education and training to our agents, vendors and factory management, so that they understand our expectations and can develop meaningful processes to meet and exceed these expectations.